Malawi May 22-26, 2023

 By car.
 Like most other former British colonies, traffic moves on the left in Malawi with most cars having their steering wheel on the right.
 Drink-driving is prohibited in Malawi.
 It has a zero-tolerance rule meaning that a driver must not consume any alcohol at all.

 By boat.
 Travelling by boat is surely the most enjoyable mode of getting around in Malawi.
-The Ilala ferry runs north from Monkey Bay to Chilumba (departs F 10:00, arrives Su 18:30), and back southbound on the same route (departure Chilumba on Monday 02:00, arriving at Monkey Bay on Wednesday at 14:00).
+The Ilala ferry runs north from Monkey Bay to Chilumba (departs F at 10:00, arrives Su 18:30), and back southbound on the same route (departure Chilumba on Monday at 02:00, arriving at Monkey Bay on Wednesday at 14:00).
 Prices are rising with every year, but so is the ferry’s reliability: some years back (before its privatization) it was perfectly normal to arrive a day late sometimes.
 The Ilala thus connects Likoma Island twice a week with the mainland, and the much closer Cobuè in Mozambique, respectively.

 By plane